 Note: Always waive your right to view your letters of evaluation.

-Yes, although most applicants focus mainly on GPA and GRE scores, the personal statement is a very important component of your application and should be carefully written.
+Yes, the personal statement is a very important component of your application and should be carefully written.
 This is your opportunity to highlight things about you that are not mentioned in other sections of your application and to distinguish yourself from other applicants.

 The CASPA essay is limited to 1-page, 5000 characters.